 Notes

-• *If the dough is too sticky: Some readers have indicated that they needed up to 1 full cup of additional flours to get a workable dough because their dough was too sticky.
+• *If the dough is too sticky: Some readers have indicated that they needed up to 1 full cup of additional flour to get a workable dough because their dough was too sticky.
 You want it to be as soft as possible for a light, soft dough, but obviously make a judgment call if you feel like you need to add extra flour.

 • Storage: King Cake is best served fresh the day it is made, but it will keep for 2-3 days on the counter at room temperature or up to 1 week in the fridge.
 Store it covered in an airtight container or with plastic wrap.